+Graduate Adviser: S. Krisans

-Staff: Abbott (Chemistry Department), Awbrey, Barnett, Bernstein, Dahms (Chemistry Department), Diehl, Futch, K. Johnson, G. Johnson, Inesi, Krisans, Lebherz, McClenaghan, Paolini, Perrault, Rayle, Rinehart, Sabbadini, Stumph, Thwaites, Weiss, Zyskind.
+Staff: Abbott (Chemistry Department), Barnett, Bernstein, Breindl, Dahms (Chemistry Department), G. Johnson, Inesi, Krisans, Lebherz (Chemistry), Paolini, Perrault, Rayle, Sabbadini, Stumph, Tsoukas, Weiss, Zyskind.

-SCHOOL STOR BELL

 University of California, San Diego:

 Graduate Adviser: D.L.
-Lindsley Staff: Baker, Brody, Carpenter, Case, Chrispeels, Gilpin, Green, Howell, Lindsley, Nesbitt, Pinion, Saier, Scheffler, Stern, Subramani, Wills, Woodruff.
-Ecology The cooperating faculties of the Department of Biology, San Diego State University and the Graduate Group in Ecology, University of California, Davis offer a Joint Doctoral Program in Ecology.
+Lindsley Staff: Brody, Carpenter, Chrispeels, Firtel, Forbes, Green, Hayashi, Helinski, Holland, Howell, Lindsley, Loomis, Nesbitt, Newport, Pinon, Posakony, Saier, Scheffler, Smith, Spector, Stern, Subramani, Wang, Wills, Yaffe.
+Ecology (Major Code: 04201) The cooperating faculties of the Department of Biology, San Diego State University and the Graduate Group in Ecology, University of California, Davis offer a Joint Doctoral Program in Ecology.
 The research interests of the participating faculty members cover a wide range of problems and represent the interdisciplinary nature of modern biology.
 At SDSU, the major areas of research include:

 Systems ecology: The application of mathematical modeling to ecosystem studies, especially primary production processes in terrestrial and aquatic environments.
 Coastal marine ecology: Emphasizing population dynamics of invertebrates, community ecology of rocky and sandy beaches.

 Estuarine ecology: Including study of salt marshes and tidal channels, especially the community structure of algal mats and salt marsh vegetation and their productivity, and the impact of human disturbance on estuarine functioning.
 Animal population ecology: The dynamics of competitive and predator-prey interactions and their significance in community organizations.
-Public policy: Studies concerned with applying ecological principles to managing natural resources and regional development.
-Plant ecology: Including the study of chaparral and desert species in relation to environmental variability.
-Aquaculture: Of marine plants and animals.
+Public policy: Studies concerned with applying ecological principles to managing natural Plant ecology: Including the study of chaparral and desert species in relation to Aquaculture: Of marine plants and animals.

 A complete list of the participating faculty from SDSU can be obtained from the coordinator of the program.

+Program

-Program Undergraduate Preparation for Admission Applicants for admission to the doctoral program must present evidence of adequate preparation and capacity for advanced work in ecology.
+Undergraduate Preparation for Admission

+Applicants for admission to the doctoral program must present evidence of adequate preparation and capacity for advanced work in ecology.
 Preparation should include a strong background in biology, physics, chemistry, and mathematics.
 Applicants must have a bachelor's degree from an accredited college or university.
 Acceptance of a student into the joint program by each institution depends on meeting the standards of admission of the respective institutions and by available facilities for research and instruction.

+Application

 Application for admission must be made simultaneously to the Graduate Division at San Diego State University and to the Graduate Division at the University of California, Davis.
-A complete application requires: The appropriate application form.
+A complete application requires:

+The appropriate application form.